nabarunbaruaAIML/CML_with_DVC_on_Transformer_NLP/README.md

 - [DVC Youtube Playlist](https://www.youtube.com/playlist?list=PL7WG7YrwYcnDBDuCkFbcyjnZQrdskFsBz) and [DVC CML Official Doc](https://cml.dev/doc/self-hosted-runners?tab=AWS)
 - [Official Huggingface Website](https://huggingface.co/docs)
 - [Weights & Biases Official Doc](https://docs.wandb.ai/guides/integrations/huggingface)
-- Apart from above from iNeuron's Team Sunny Bhaveen Chandra Session on DVC Helped to complete this project
+- Apart from above, AIOPS Course from iNeuron's Team where Sunny Bhaveen Chandra gave Session on DVC helped to complete this project

 Before we begin with the session few things that which need to be setup are as follows:
 - One AWS IAM user with EC2 & S3 Developer Access